campuscode/rails-guides-pt-BR/pt-BR/active_record_validations.md

 end
 ```

-Todas as validações dentro do bloco `with_options` teram automaticamente passado pela validação  `if: :is_admin?`
+Todas as validações dentro do bloco `with_options` terão automaticamente passado a condição `if: :is_admin?`

 ### Combinando Validações com Condicionais